jfxueX/bash/commands/local/sed.md

     sed -n '/abc/I p' <old >new

-Note that a space after the '/I' and the  'p' (print) command emphasizes that the 'p' is not a modifier of the pattern matching process, , but a command to execute after the pattern matching.
+Note that a space after the `/I` and the `p` (print) command emphasizes that the `p` is not a modifier of the pattern matching process, , but a command to execute after the pattern matching.

 ## Combining substitution flags

 You can combine flags when it makes sense.
 Please note that the
-"w" has to be the last flag.
+`w` has to be the last flag.
 For example the following command works: